AARONn0310/MovieProject/README.md

 Statement (English)<br>
 This project is a practice example of a movie ticketing website, inspired by a cinema website, <br>
 but it does not represent any official affiliation or position.<br>

-It includes booking, registration, backend operations, movie and cinema data updating procedures, etc.<br>
+It includes booking, registration.And backend operations like movie and cinema data updating procedures, etc.<br>
 Please read the MovieProject.pdf, there will be detailed instructions in it.<br>

 The content of this project is solely for learning and technical practice purposes, with no commercial intent. <br>
 If there are any copyright concerns, please contact me to remove the related content.